oldmoe/litestack/README.md

 ![litestack](https://github.com/oldmoe/litestack/blob/master/assets/litestack_logo_teal_large.png?raw=true)

+All your data infratstructure, in a gem!

-litestack is a revolutionary gem for Ruby and Ruby on Rails that provides an all-in-one solution for web application development.
-It exploits the power and embeddedness of SQLite to include a full-fledged SQL database, a fast cache , a robust job queue, a reliable message broker and a full text search engine all in a single package.
+Litestack is a Ruby gem that provides both Ruby and  Ruby on Rails applications an all-in-one solution for web application data infrastructure.
+It exploits the power and embeddedness of SQLite to deliver a full-fledged SQL database, a fast cache , a robust job queue, a reliable message broker, a full text search engine and a metrics platform all in a single package.

 Compared to conventional approaches that require separate servers and databases, Litestack offers superior performance, efficiency, ease of use, and cost savings.
 Its embedded database and cache reduce memory and CPU usage, while its simple interface streamlines the development process.
-Overall, LiteStack sets a new standard for web application development and is an excellent choice for those who demand speed, efficiency, and simplicity.
+Overall, Litestack sets a new standard for web application development and is an excellent choice for those who demand speed, efficiency, and simplicity.

 You can read more about why litestack can be a good choice for your next web application **[here](WHYLITESTACK.md)**, you might also be interested in litestack **[benchmarks](BENCHMARKS.md)**.

 litestack provides integration with popular libraries, including: